TARGEToff/weather-app/README.md

 ## Project Overview

-This app is mine first project that i did without any tutorials/courses etc. App includes current weather with additonal information and 2 days forecast which are fetched from [weatherapi](https://www.weatherapi.com/).
+This app is mine first project that I did without any tutorials/courses etc. App includes current weather with additonal information and 2 days forecast which are fetched from [weatherapi](https://www.weatherapi.com/).

 ## Tech used